newrelic/aws-unified-firehose/README.md

   - The default value will be `NewRelic-Logging-Delivery-Stream`
 - `LoggingS3BackupBucketName`: S3 Bucket Destination for failed events (must be globally unique across all AWS accounts in all AWS Regions within a partition)
   - The default value will be `firehose-logging-backup`
 - `EnableCloudWatchLoggingForFirehose`: Can either be `true` or `false` to enable CloudWatch logging for the Amazon Data Firehose stream.
+Enabling logging can help in troubleshooting issues in pushing data through firehose stream. `false` by default
 - `NewRelicAccountId` : The New Relic Account ID to which the logs will be pushed
 - `CommonAttributes` : Common attributes to be added to all logs.
 This should be a JSON object.
   - Example : ```[{"AttributeName": "name1", "AttributeValue": "value1"}, {"AttributeName": "name2", "AttributeValue": "value2}]```
 - `StoreNRLicenseKeyInSecretManager` : Can either be `true` or `false` depending on which cloud formation stack decides whether to store your license key in the environment variables or to create a new secret in aws secrets manger.
+  - For this param `true` is default

 ## Building and packaging
 To build and package, follow these steps: